Martyn Percy

-Martyn William Percy (born 31 July 1962) is a British academic, educator, social scientist and theologian.
-Ordained as a priest in the Church of England, he served as principal of Ripon College Cuddesdon, Oxford, from 2004 to 2014, and as Dean of Christ Church, Oxford, from 2014 to 2022.
-He has subsequently held academic posts in the USA, China and Switzerland.
+Martyn William Percy (born 31 July 1962) is a British academic, educator, social scientist, and Anglican priest.
+He served as Principal of Ripon College Cuddesdon from 2004 to 2014 and as the 45th Dean of Christ Church, Oxford, from 2014 to 2022.
+Percy's publications address ecclesiology, Anglican identity, contemporary Christianity, and the sociology of religion.

+He is Professor of Religion and Culture at the University of Saint Joseph in Macau.

 Early life and education

 Percy was born on 31 July 1962.
-He was educated at Merchant Taylors' School, Northwood, the University of Bristol (BA), the University of Durham (Cert.
-Counselling), King's College London (PhD, 1993) and the University of Sheffield (MEd).
-His doctoral thesis was titled "Signs, Wonders and Church Growth": The Theme of Power in Contemporary Christian Fundamentalism with Special Reference to the Works of John Wimber.
-After a short career in publishing (1984–1988), he trained for ordination at Cranmer Hall, Durham, from 1988 to 1990.
+He was educated at the University of Bristol (BA), the University of Sheffield (MA), and King's College London, where he completed a PhD in 1993.
+He trained for ordination at Cranmer Hall, Durham between 1988 and 1990.

 Career

 Percy taught in the Faculty of Theology and Religion, University of Oxford, as well as in Sociology, and was a fellow of the Said Business School at the university.
 He has also served as Professor of Theological Education at King's College London and a professorial research fellow at Heythrop College, University of London.
 He has also served as a visiting professor of the Institute for the Study of Values at the University of Winchester, a founding fellow of the Center for Theologically Engaged Anthropology at the University of Georgia, and an adjunct professor at Hartford Seminary, Connecticut.
 He is an emeritus canon of Salisbury Cathedral, having previously served as an honorary canon.
 In 2018 he became a fellow of King's College London, and a fellow of Harris Manchester College, Oxford.
-From 2022-24 he served by invitation as Dean’s Distinguished Scholar at Virginia Theological Seminary.
+From 2022 to 2024, he held an academic appointment at Virginia Theological Seminary.